 Contact Us |

-The Summary Slides are an annual report on data submitted to the CIBMTR by centers worldwide and describes information related to practices and general survival outcomes after hematopoietic cell transplantation.
-The current edition includes transplants performed prior to 2019.
+The US Summary Slides are an annual report on data submitted to the CIBMTR by centers in the US and describes information related to practices and general survival outcomes after hematopoietic cell transplantation.
+The current edition includes transplants performed prior to 2020.

 Return to top